MicrosoftDocs/azure-docs/articles/active-directory-b2c/tutorial-create-tenant.md

 Before your applications can interact with Azure Active Directory B2C (Azure AD B2C), they must be registered in a tenant that you manage.

 > [!NOTE]
 > You can create up to **20** tenants per subscription.
-Each tenant can accommodate **1.25 million** user accounts on default domain, and **5.25 million** user accounts on a verified custom domain.
-These limits helps protect against threats to your resources, such as denial-of-service attacks, and is enforced in both the Azure portal and the underlying tenant creation API.
+By default, each tenant can accommodate **1.25 million** user accounts, but you can increase this limit to **5.25 million** user accounts when you add and verify a custom domain.
+These limits help protect against threats to your resources, such as denial-of-service attacks, and is enforced in both the Azure portal and the underlying tenant creation API.
 If you want to increase any of these service limits, please contact [Microsoft Support](find-help-open-support-ticket.md).
 >
 > If you want to reuse a tenant name that you previously tried to delete, but you see the error "Already in use by another directory" when you enter the domain name, you'll need to [follow these steps to fully delete the tenant first](./faq.yml?tabs=app-reg-ga#how-do-i-delete-my-azure-ad-b2c-tenant-).
 A role of at least Subscription Administrator is required.
 After deleting the tenant, you might also need to sign out and sign back in before you can reuse the domain name.